esrud/GONE2-TUI/README.md

 ```
 # Installation
 It is recommended that you compile the source code, since it will most likely be faster.
-## Pre-built version
-You can download it from the releases section of this repo.

 ## Compiling
 Clone the github repo:
 ```